Knowledge base

 - Click on the email address concerned in the table that appears.

-- Click on the Filters and rules tab from the left sidebar:
+- Click on the tab Filters and rules from the left sidebar:

-Set up filters & sorting rules
+Configure filters & sorting rules

 Create a new rule in Standard mode

-- The various conditions available for sorting filters are presented in this other guide.
+- The different conditions available for sorting filters are presented in this other guide.

 - Once a filter is created, click on Continue to activate it.